jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 {% hint style="info" %}
 If you weren't using the config previously, you don't need to import it.

-However, if you were primarily using CLI Arguments with V4, some of the arguments will need to swapped into config options.
+However, if you were primarily using CLI Arguments with V4, some of the arguments has been replaced.
 {% endhint %}

 If you don't end up using the import feature, make sure you also change the default config in the program if that's something you want to do.